Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample4_EncryptDecrypt.md

 ## Encrypting a key

-Next we'll encrypt some arbitrary plain text with the key using the CryptographyClient.
+Next we'll encrypt some arbitrary plaintext with the key using the CryptographyClient.
 Note that RSA encryption algorithms have no chaining so they can only encrypt a single block of plaintext securely.
-For RSAOAEP this can be calculated as (keysize / 8) - 42, or in our case (2048 / 8) - 42 = 214 bytes.

 ```C# Snippet:KeysSample4EncryptKey
 byte[] plaintext = Encoding.UTF8.GetBytes("A single block of plaintext");